Kameleoon/client-react/README.md

 #### `hasFeature()`
 ##### Arguments
-- `visitorCode: string` - unique identifier of the user.
 - `featureKey: string | number` - unique identifier or key of the feature you want to expose to a user.
+- `visitorCode: string` (optional) - unique identifier of the user.

 ##### Returns
 - A `value: boolean` of the feature that is registered for a given `visitorCode`.